bogdanvuk/bdp/doc/source/tutorial.rst

 BDP short tutorial
 ==================

-Block diagrams consist mainly of blocks connected by lines, hence minly two BDP objects will be used for drawing called *block* and *path*.
+Block diagrams consist mainly of blocks connected by lines, hence mainly two BDP objects will be used for drawing called *block* and *path*.
 All drawing objects in BDP are called **templates**.
 Templates carry descriptions of diagram components in form of many attributes which can be accessed, modified or added as a regular Python object attributes.
 New templates can be derived from the existing ones by calling them with a list of attributes that are be changed.
 Finally, the templates can be rendered to the diagram by passing them to the *fig* object.

 All examples shown in this tutorial can be found in the bdp/doc/source/images folder of the bdp source code.